 Can throw be used to “kill” cue ball motion on a cut shot?

 When the CB is close to the OB, spin-induced throw (SIT) can most definitely be used to limit how much the CB drifts after the hit.
 For illustrations and explanations, see “VEEB – Part IV: Throw Hold Shots” (BD, February, 2016) and “Throw – Part XII: calibration, and hold shots” (BD, July, 2007).
-Here are some example SIT hold shots from from Vol. II of the Video Encyclopedia of Eight Ball (VEEB):
+Here are some examples, the first dealing with SIT hold shots from from Vol. II of the Video Encyclopedia of Eight Ball (VEEB):

 Swerve and drag control become bigger factors at larger distances (see the article and below for more info).
 TP A.29 presents a full analysis for those with math and physics backgrounds.

 Bob Jewett has a good test to explore the ability to use english to hold the CB.
 At small distances with slow-speed stun, with about 50% english, the effect of throw is irrefutable and dramatic.
 In fact, with a small enough cut angle, and the right speed and amount of spin, the CB can actually be made to move in the same direction as the OB (e.g., to the right, with a cut to the right).
-An example can be viewed in the first shot of the following video:
+An example can be viewed in the middle video above and in the first shot of the following video:

 NV B.21 – Straight shot squirt, swerve, and throw